 2. PopEF file format

-Serialized AI models that can be run on an IPU can be broken down into several components.
-Each of these elements is called a blob and is readable and writeable.
-Below is a list of them:
+Serialized AI models to be run on an IPU can be broken down into several components.
+Each of these elements is called a blob and can be read and written.
+The supported blob types are:

-Each of them forms a separate and independent part but together formulate a complete model.
-Therefore, it is possible to bind independent blobs into the model.
-Furthermore, the structure of blobs allows several files to be used to create a single model, or many models to be stored in a single file.
-Later in the chapter is more detailed information on each blob.
+Each of these blobs are separate and independent components that together form a complete model.
+Since these blobs are independent, it means that it is possible to bind multiple blobs together into the model.
+Furthermore, the structure of blobs allows several files to be used to create a single model, or for many models to be stored in a single file.
+This chapter describes each blob type in detail.
+Fig. 2.1 shows an overview of PopEF.

 2.1.
 Blob header

-From a high level point of view a PopEF file is a list of blobs, each of which
+At a high-level, a PopEF file is simply a list of blobs, each of which starts with a blob header.

 Each header contains:

-A version string: used by the consumer to assess how to handle a given blob.
+A version string used by the consumer to assess how to handle the blob.

 A very basic PopEF consumer can list the contents of a file by parsing the first